OlivierLAVAUD/SIMPLON-DEV-IA-BRIEF-7/README.md

 # Technical Aspects
-api_client.py is a generic function to get information about endpoints using python package requests) dash_req.py is a interface connector program used to decalare endpoints API functions for Dasboard dashboard_voltaire use dash langage with callbacks
+api_client.py is a generic function to get information about endpoints using python package requests) dash_req.py is a interface connector program used to decalare endpoints API functions for Dasboard dashboard_voltaire is th gloabal dashboard use dash langage with callbacks

+as required use
+dashboard_agent.py
+dashboard_ceo.py
+dash_predict.py